 Make your yard less inviting for cats to discourage them from doing their business within your home.
 With different products and strategies, you can stop cats from turning your yard into a giant litter box.

 It’s no secret that cats like digging.
-By laying chicken wire on top of the soil, cats will have to deal with an unfamiliar feeling on their paws – something that they don’t like.
-For homes with garden, it is recommended to install chicken wire all over your garden and open up pockets for your plants.
+By laying the chicken wire on top of the soil, cats will have to deal with an unfamiliar feeling on their paws – something that they don’t like.
+For homes with a garden, it is recommended to install chicken wire all over your garden and open up pockets for your plants.

 Ever wondered how you can recycle those mesh bags produce from the supermarket or the farmers market?
 Spread these on the garden soil and use twigs to keep them in place.
 Similar to chicken wire, cats are not very fond of this texture as they walk.

 Cats like loose soil, it is here that they can do their business with pleasure and dig afterward With textured products such as egg shells, stone mulch, or rubber carpets with ‘spikes,’ cats will surely be discouraged.
 There is also no need to worry about the spikes, as these are just plastic nubs that are harmless to cats.

 Similar to the anti-cat mat, these wall spikes are very effective as well in keeping stray cats out of your yard.
 These spikes are safe for cats, compared with the usual sharp and dangerous wires.
 The spikes are made of polypropylene material, designed to cause discomfort but not to harm.
 These wall spikes are also waterproof, making it a reliable wild animal repeller no matter what the season or weather is.
 It comes in different colors depending on what suits your home best.